sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 aws configure
 ```

-On prompt, provide details of your AWS Object Store (S3) account details similar to the one shown in the screenshot.
+When prompted, provide account details for your AWS object store (S3).
+It is similar to the example below.

 !![image](img/aws_configure.png)

-For more details about configuring AWS CLI, see [Official AWS user guide for configuring `awscli`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+For more details about configuring AWS CLI, see [Official AWS user guide for configuring `awscli`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 9: ](Install Jupyter)]
-Jupyter is used to execute python code pieces in form of cells.
+Jupyter is used to execute Python code pieces in form of cells.

-Run the snippet on your terminal.
+Run the snippet.

 ```BASH
 pip install notebook